Imperative Learning: A Self-supervised Neuro-Symbolic Learning Framework for Robot Autonomy: Conclusions Discussions

 To enhance the usability of imperative learning for robot autonomy, we will extend PyPose \citep{wang2023pypose,zhan2023pypose}, an open-source Python library for robot learning, to incorporate bilevel optimization frameworks.
 Additionally, we will provide concrete examples of imperative learning using PyPose across various domains, thereby accelerating the advancement of robot autonomy.

-\begin{acks} This work was, in part, funded by DARPA grant DARPA-PS-23-13.
-The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of DARPA. \end{acks}
+\begin{acks} This work was supported by the DARPA award HR00112490426.
+Any opinions, findings, conclusions, or recommendations expressed in this paper are those of the authors and do not necessarily reflect the views of DARPA. \end{acks}

 {

 }